 These are just a few possible choices available in this diverse field of medicine.

-Arthroscopy is a very distinctive type of surgery performed by specialists at the Methodist Physician Group Orthopedic and Spine Center.
+Arthroscopy is a very distinctive type of surgery performed by specialists at The Methodist Physician Group Specialists.
 They use a tiny camera and surgical tools to diagnose joint injuries and do repairs.
 The equipment requires extreme precision, so it takes additional training to perform this kind of orthopedic procedure.
 Several of the orthopedic surgeons at Methodist Physician Group Orthopedic and Spine Center have the necessary training to offer this minimally invasive procedure to patients.

 Arthroplasty is the surgical replacement or realignment of a joint.
 In other words, it allows the surgeon to restore a joint to normal functioning by fixing it or replacing it with a prosthetic.
 Some common forms of arthroplasty include:

 There's a risk with any kind of surgical procedure including orthopedic.
-The specialists and care staff at Methodist Physician Group Orthopedic and Spine Center will go over the potential complications, as well as post-surgical instructions that help avoid problems.
+The specialists and care staff at The Methodist Physician Group Specialists will go over the potential complications, as well as post-surgical instructions that help avoid problems.
 Some common concerns with these procedures include infection, nerve damage, and bleeding.
 That's one reason the training is so fierce for those who choose this specialty.